iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > It is broken again and it doesn't update<br> :date: __2021-03-23 16:28:00__

 > It seems to have stopped working.
 My apps auto-update and exposure notifications is still on in phone settings (Samsung S9+, which also updated recently), but app says it hasn't checked exposure since February 18th!!
 Other people in review are having similar experience.
 I had to run some essential errands this past weekend--did it even work then??<br> :date: __2021-03-23 12:08:55__

-> Update This useless app still doesn't work pretty sure there in no one at the wheel on this one.
-Yes I have the most recent version.
-And yes my location is on and it never checked anything accept when you first download it.
-Complete yeah don't waist your time How is this even real if today is 2/22/21 and the last time this was checked was 2/6/21 there is no before to this if it never checked<br> :date: __2021-03-21 00:39:29__

-> Almost as useless as their registeration site for vaccines.<br> :date: __2021-03-19 00:16:43__

-> Trash<br> :date: __2021-03-18 01:43:33__

-> Not sure if it actually works.
-UPDATED 03/10/21.
-I believe this really is of no use.
-According to the apps own info under the heading "How it works", the alert criteria is based on being closer than 6 feet away some diagnosed with Covid for a whopping 15 minutes!
-So it takes an exposure of 15 minutes to catch the covid virus?
-I am curious to actually how many people actually got an alert based upon the flawed criteria.<br> :date: __2021-03-10 16:33:16__